aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

     -   **xmlns:controls**: To use *CardView* control.
     -   **x:Name**: To use as reference.
     -   **Title**: To show a page title.
 It'll dynamically change.
-For new person creation we'll write "Create New Person", for existing person edit we'll write the name of person here.
+For new person creation, we'll write "Create New Person", for existing person edit we'll write the name of person here.

     <!-- -->